A Utah man survived in the Alaskan wilderness for three weeks after a fire burned his house and killed his dog

 The fire took almost everything -- including his dog

-Steele had been living on his homestead, about 20 miles from Skwentna, Alaska, since September, he told state troopers.
+Steele had been living on his homestead, about 20 miles from Skwentna, since September, he told state troopers.
 He described his home as a Quonset hut -- a lightweight frame, covered in plastic tarps -- that he bought from a Vietnam veteran.

-He admitted to the state troopers that the fire resulted from a "hasty" mistake.
+He admitted to the troopers that the fire resulted from a "hasty" mistake.
 In a hurry to get a fire started, he stuck a large piece of cardboard into his wood stove.
 He believes a piece of the flaming cardboard went out the chimney and landed on the roof.

 Steele woke up in the middle of the night on either December 17 or 18 -- he couldn't recall the exact date, troopers said -- and heard melting plastic coming from the roof.
 After Steele stepped outside, he said, "I just see that the whole roof's on fire."